h3nnn4n/garapa/Readme.md

  - Genetic algorithm to weight the different placement criteria
  - Fitness based on the number of cleared lines
  - Autonomous training system
- - For each individual, the game is played 5 times and the worst run is used as fitness, to ensure consistency.
+ - For each individual, the game is played a fixed number of times and the worst run is used as fitness, to ensure consistency.

 License
 =======